Mathématique: Chapter 59

 She looked over at GSK, who was taking a photo of whatever Sheppard had written in the book.
 “I’m gonna use this too,” the kid said.
 “I hope you know that.”

-“You’re the one running out of here,” Sheppard said mildly.
-“Take a seat.
-Stay a while.”
+“You’re the one running outta here,” Sheppard said mildly.
+“Pull up a seat.
+Stick around.”

 “I work for a real tyrant,” GSK said.
 “Last question.
 For real this time.
 You’ve got some technoswag on your head, man.”